kameshkotwani/kameshkotwani.github.io/_projects/project1.md

 ---

 This project implements a CNN model using TensorFlow to classify images.
+University Dissertation.
+Work in progress.